thegreekgoat98/toy-wal/README.md

 A Write-Ahead Log (WAL) built from scratch in pure Python.

 This is a learning project.
-The goal is to understand the mechanism behind crash recovery in databases like PostgreSQL — not by reading about it, but by implementing it.
+The goal is to understand the mechanism behind crash recovery in databases like PostgreSQL: not by reading about it, but by implementing it.

 ---